-There are options when it comes to where you have your baby.
-These include having a home birth, going to a primary birthing centre, or having your baby at our Tauranga or Whakatāne Hospital.
+You have options for deciding where to have your baby.
+These include having a home birth, going to a primary birthing centre, or having your baby at our Tauranga or Whakatāne hospitals.

 Visit the Ministry of Health website for extra information about where to give birth.

 Home birth is a safe choice for many women, and may suit you if you have no complications during pregnancy and want to stay in a familiar place close to whānau/family.
 Talk to your midwife about your options.